Can there really be one single BEST credit card?

 There's more than just max cash to consider though...

-With MBNA you get to redeem your points any time you want, any way you want - direct deposit, cheque, statement credit, travel, merchandise, even charity donations.
-Scotia?
-Once a year as a statement credit and if you decide to cancel the card before then, you lose ALL of your remaining cash.
+You also get to redeem your points any time you want, any way you want - direct deposit, cheque, statement credit, travel, merchandise, even charity donations.
+Most other cards only let you redeem once a year and then only as a statement credit.

-Doubling as a travel credit card, the MRWE has unusually strong insurance coverage and perks.
-It offers 8 types of insurance, concierge, and rare price protection coverage that allows you to price match any purchase charged to the card with any lower price you can find without the usual restrictions.
+It even offers 8 types of complimentary insurance coverage including rare price protection coverage that allows you to price match any purchase charged to the card with any lower price you can find without the usual restrictions.
 Oh, and let's not forget that you can use it at Costco locations because it's a MasterCard and that TD Bank owns MBNA if you're looking for name recognition.

 Best No Fee Cash Back